-The companies that design, construct and operate the biogas plants identify health and safety risks and plan the measures to either eliminate or mitigate them to make the plant as safe as possible.
-It is also a crucial step to avoid injuries and deaths.
+Whether you are designing, constructing or operating a biogas plant, you need to identify health and safety risks and plan measures accordingly to either eliminate or mitigate them to make your facility as safe as possible.
+It is a crucial step to avoid injuries and deaths.

 Frequently, however, human errors, equipment breakdowns or equipment misuse are the causes of accidents.
 Thus, accidents are often avoidable if you anticipate the risks or you plan rigorously your project.